Emotional Intelligence in Challenging Times

 How’s Your Emotional Intelligence?

 Some of us have a natural inclination toward emotional intelligence.
-But even if you don’t, it’s a skillset that can be learned to your advantage.
+But even if you don’t, it’s a skill set that can be learned to your advantage.
+Check out our webinar on Emotional Intelligence Part I. It covers the self awareness and self management aspects of emotional intelligence.